infinitepower18/WSA-Sideloader/README.md

 # WSA Sideloader
 WSA Sideloader is a tool that is used to easily install APK files on Windows Subsystem for Android.
 The program has been designed with simplicity and ease of use in mind.

+You can also install XAPK, APKM and APKS files using this tool.

 <img width="311" alt="image" src="https://github.com/infinitepower18/WSA-Sideloader/assets/44692189/ede49229-4667-47b1-ac2d-84f2d71b954f">

 ## Download